Rules Implementation Information

 Nutrient Loading Accounting Tool

 The Jordan Rules also required the division to develop a Nutrient Loading Accounting Tool to estimate nutrient loading from new development and loading changes due to BMP implementation.
-The division contracted with N.C.
+The Division of Water Resources contracted with N.C.
 State University's Stormwater Team to develop this tool.
 Two versions are available below.

 *Note (May 10, 2013): The tools found below are Version 2.0.
 Several errors were identified in the original tool such that under certain limited development scenarios, it produced erroneous results.
 Those errors were corrected and none of the tool's other functions have been changed.
 To help track versions, all sheets in the tool include a label at the top noting "Ver2.0".
 Please begin using Version 2.0 from this point forward.